About the Site

 External Resources: As you would expect from an information website, we frequently link to other resources, including service area operator websites, mapping websites, social media websites, highway authority websites and an e-commerce website, RedBubble.
 You are responsible for reviewing the policies and conditions of those websites, and we do not necessarily endorse their policies or practices.

 Embedded Third Parties: In addition to the above, there are three external resources which are embedded on this website.
-These are Google Analytics, Google Adsense and Facebook SDK.
+These are Google Analytics and Google Adsense - we no longer have Facebook pre-loaded.
 These are all extremely common services which are integrated into the vast majority of websites.
 Our use of them is described further down.
 We also embed the well known third party service jQuery, which contains files that teach your browser how to make some features of Motorway Services Online work.
 This service does not take note of your activity or personal data, but it may show up on your browsing history or cache files.
 The same is true of two quiz pages, where we embed a quiz that is provided by FlexiQuiz.

 Appearances In Public: As we host photos which were taken in publicly accessible places, it is inevitable that we will hold photos which include members of the public.
 The purpose of each photo is explained in the caption and it would be taken with the implied consent of the landowner, insomuch as the photos were taken from a publicly accessible place.
 If you wish to request removal of a published photograph which clearly shows you as an individual, please contact us with full details including a link to the photograph and a description of where you are in the photograph.
 This shall be treated as personal data, as outlined further on in this policy, and we will consider all requests based on how visible the identity is.
 We may request proof of identity.